Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 A looping golden threadlight whorls out from you in a radius 4 *(6m)* sphere.
-Each creature in the area must make a CHAa Save, becoming cosmically linked to you and to one another for the next minute on a failure.
+Each creature in the area must make a CHA  Save, becoming cosmically linked to you and to one another for the next minute on a failure.
 Whenever you or a creature that failed this Save would take any damage, you can use your reaction to deal an equal amount of damage to another linked creature.
 - **Classes**: Artificer, Bard, Wizard
 *(Source: CS)*